redux-loop/redux-loop/README.md

 A port of [Elm Architecture `Cmd`](http://www.elm-tutorial.org/en/03-subs-cmds/02-commands.html) to Redux that allows you to express effects like HTTP requests by returning them from your reducers.

+## Credits

+Credit for the ideas and concepts that go into this library to [Evan Czaplicki](https://github.com/evancz) and all of the work he and others have put into [Elm](https://github.com/elm-lang).
+Thanks also to [Folktale.js](https://github.com/folktale/data.task) for inspiration on the implementation and method naming on Tasks.

+## FAQ

 > Isn't it incorrect to cause side-effects in a reducer?

 Yes!
 Absolutely.